-Paper Topic: The student will write a research paper about creative participation or a political movement of the student's own choice, although the student must get approval from the professor, who will be receptive to well-defined requests.
+Paper Topic: The student will write a research paper about creative participation, a protest, or a political movement of the student's own choice, although the student must get approval from the professor, who will be receptive to well-defined requests.
 The definitions of creative participation and of political movement will be discussed right away.
-While this course is entitled "American Politics," the instructor is also interested in creative participation and political movements outside of the U.S.A. and students in the past have written about foreign politics, such as nationalism or women's movements abroad.
+There are no explicit limits on the country or time in which you set your paper.
+You may choose to write about an American politics topic, but the instructor is also interested in creative participation, protests, and political movements outside of the U.S.A. and students in the past have written about foreign politics, such as nationalism or women's movements abroad.
 The prospectus will serve as an introduction and overview of the student's paper topic.

 The paper is not to be purely descriptive or historical, but is to contain some analysis of the role of some of the variables (social factors) discussed in the readings and in the meetings of the seminar.
 For instance, one might examine the role of leadership, patrons (resource providers), and organization in the development of the movement.
-In terms of creative participation, one might refer to the use of the internet and the creation of new protest organizations.
+In terms of creative participation or protests, one might refer to the use of the internet and the creation of new protest organizations.
 The paper is not an argument paper, contrasting arguments "for" and "against" some issue such as abortion.
 The paper is a description and analysis of creative participation or of a political movement, in which you must use theory from this class.
 More direction about the paper will be given.

 In addition to political movements, papers may be about a counter-movement, a series of social activities to oppose a previously appearing social or political movement.
 Some counter-movements may include noninstitutional actions like demonstrations and violence, and as such fit into the initial definition of political movements.
 But other counter-movements may just use established, institutional modes of activity, e.g. neoconservativism opposed to 1960s movements, or the opposition to McCarthyism in the early 1950s.
+In Turkey today, there is a conservative counter-movement with wide support to oppose the liberal Taksim park protestors.